matthew-pisano/LLMRetrieval/README.md

 ## Overview

 The aim of this project is to augment the Solr information retrieval system with the capabilities of a large language model.
 This model is GPT-3.5.
 The combined system performs two types of actions: query reformulation and giving relevance feedback on retrieved documents.
+This system produces three sets of results.
+The first set is from the **original** query.
+The second is from the **augmented** query that the system produced.
+And the third is a set of **aggregated** results that combines the first two.

 ## Quick Start